-In 1984, the TV personality, now 79, was offered the role of host of what is now one of the most popular game shows ever — and the rest is history.
-However, this wasn’t his first stroll down hosting road.
-Before waiting on hearing the answer in question form from his contestants, Alex hosted The Wizard of Odds in 1973.
-A year later, Alex will then be behind the podium for another game show: High Rollers.
+In 1984, the TV personality was offered the role of host of what is now one of the most popular game shows ever — and the rest is history.
+However, this wasn’t his first gig as a host.
+Before stumping his contestants with questions on Jeopardy!, Alex hosted The Wizard of Odds in 1973.
+The following year, Alex became the man behind the podium for another game show: High Rollers.
 But that wasn’t it!

 The game show legend continued his hosting duties with a short stint for Double Dare (no, not the Nickelodeon version), and then he hosted Pitfall.
 He would be at the helm for various other programs before landing the job that would make him a household name.
 Prior to Alex becoming the host of Jeopardy!, Art Fleming was the original face of the show.

 Since that moment, fans have been delighted to see Alex on the small screen for the last 36 years.
 The Hollywood hunk was expected to continue hosting through 2022, according to a new contract he signed, Deadline reported, but Alex tragically died at age 80 following a battle with pancreatic cancer.

 “Jeopardy! is saddened to share that Alex Trebek passed away peacefully at home early this morning, surrounded by family and friends.
 Thank you, Alex,” the show’s verified Twitter account confirmed in early November 2020.
 Days after Alex’s death, his longtime wife, Jean Currivan Trebek, took to Instagram to share her gratitude for all the fans.